Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 The need to handle multiple logins on the same device brings with it, the first kind of identity which we call _device-user_.
 This identity lives only at a certain device and not even a public key is exposed to the network.

-Besides, the end users can have multiple types of identities (we call this _Actors_), and within each type as many instances as they want.
+Besides, the end users can have multiple types of identities (we call them _Actors_), and within each type as many instances as they want.
 Each type of identity corresponds to a role in real life or an actor in a Use Case.
 Usually each Platform introduces a set of actors and all the Platforms functionality orbits around all the use cases derived on the interactions between those actors.

 The Framework handles a hierarchy of identities.
 One of them is what we call the _root identity_.
 At root level end users can set a standard set of information that can be overwritten at any level down the hierarchy, narrowing or expanding that information as needed.
 All these identities are exposed to the Fermat Network in a way that from the outside, no one could tell they are related between each other or to a certain end user.